Germany's far-right AfD elects leaders amid mass protests and police clashes

-politics political parties protests
+politics political figures elections political parties

 Germany sees mass protests around far-right AfD congress